iamakhilashok/event-picker-calendar/README.md

 # event-picker-calender
- A calender for choosing days of an event for tickets
+ A calendar for choosing days of an event for tickets